 This blog post is something new!
 I’m giving you a short course in color mixing in handweaving.
-If you find this mini-course helpful, check out the online courses it’s drawn from – Color Courage for Weavers – Basics and Color Courage for Weavers – Workshop.
+If you find this mini-course helpful, check out my other online courses!

 For those who prefer text, here’s a slightly less detailed text/image form, also drawn from Color Courage for Weavers, and a downloadable transcript of the video.